Skinny Dip (novel): Plot summary

-Charles Regis "Chaz" Perrone, PhD, is a young marine biologist who has devoted his life solely to the lazy pursuit of a hedonistic existence.
-His insatiable greed drives him to collude with Samuel Johnson "Red" Hammernut, a crooked farm tycoon who owns large vegetable fields in Hendry County, north of the Florida Everglades, which he relentlessly pollutes with fertilizer run-off.
-Officially employed by the state authorities to test swamp water for pollutants, Chaz is secretly also on Red's payroll, forging the test results and allowing Red to avoid having to cut back on his overuse of fertilizers, or spend large amounts of money on purification.
+Charles Regis "Chaz" Perrone is a young marine biologist who has devoted his life solely to the lazy pursuit of a hedonistic existence.
+His insatiable greed drives him to collude with Samuel Johnson "Red" Hammernut, a crooked farm tycoon who owns large vegetable fields north of the Florida Everglades, which he relentlessly pollutes with fertilizer run-off.
+Officially employed by the state authorities to test swamp water for pollutants, Chaz is secretly on Red's payroll, forging the test results and allowing Red to avoid facing any regulatory measures.

 One day, Chaz's wife Joey returns home unexpectedly while he is filling in the doctored figures on a chart.
-As she has never taken any interest in her husband's work, Joey has no idea what he is doing.
-However, Chaz is so paranoid that he suddenly fears that she might report him, and begins to meticulously plan a way to murder her.
-For their second wedding anniversary, Chaz invites his wife on a cruise and one night, while they are out at sea, throws her overboard.
-Being an experienced swimmer, Joey survives by managing to turn her fall into a dive, and then swims toward the Florida coast.
+As she has never taken any interest in his work, Joey has no idea what Chaz is doing.
+However, Chaz is so paranoid that he suddenly fears that she might report him and begins to meticulously plan a way to kill her.
+For their second wedding anniversary, Chaz invites Joey on a cruise and throws her overboard while they are out to sea.
+Being an experienced swimmer, Joey survives by managing to turn her fall into a dive and swims toward the coast.
 As her strength gives out, she clings to a floating bale of marijuana for several hours.

 The next morning, Joey is rescued by Mick Stranahan, a former investigator with the State Attorney who was forced into early retirement.
 Mick lives on a small island in Biscayne Bay owned by a successful but aging Mexican novelist.
 Mick is now in the novelist's pay as a caretaker, leading a solitary life guarding the island.
 When Joey is presumed dead back on the mainland, Chaz pretends to be a grieving husband.
 As no witnesses come forward, the authorities accept his suggestion that Joey either had an accident or committed suicide.
-Karl Rolvaag, a Broward County detective investigating the disappearance, is suspicious of Chaz's mannerisms, but can find no motive supporting a suspicion of murder.
+Karl Rolvaag, a Broward County detective investigating the disappearance, is suspicious of Chaz's mannerisms but can find no motive supporting a suspicion of murder.